klogins-hash/magentic-groq-ui/README.md

-2. During the Installation step, you will need to set up your `OPENAI_API_KEY`.
+2. During the Installation step, you will need to set up your `GROQ_API_KEY`.
 To use other models, review the [Model Client Configuration](#model-client-configuration) section below.

 3. You need at least [Python 3.10](https://www.python.org/downloads/) installed.